anushkakulk/reversi/docs/README.md

-efficiency in representing tile positions. they provide a consistent and symmetrical system where each tile's position is defined by three integers (q, r, s) with q + r + s = 0, which simplifies operations like finding neighboring tiles (which is a key part of Reversi).
+efficiency in representing tile positions. they provide a consistent and symmetrical system where each tile's position is defined by three integers (q, r, s) with q + r + s = 0, which simplifies operations like finding neighboring tiles (which is a key part of Reversi). q goes along the x axis (moving left on the hexagon decrements the q coordinate, moving right on the hexagon increases the q coordinate), r goes along the y axis (moving north up the hexagon decrements the r coordinate, moving south down the hexagon increases the r coordinate), s is like the northwest axis(moving northwest up the hexagon increases the s coordinate, moving southeast down the hexagon decrements the s coordinate). the origin in a board is a tile with (0, 0, 0), which indicates the center of the hexagonic board.

 #### ReversiPiece Enum